aleh-zhloba/spring-boot-horizontal-scaling-example/README.md

 ## Testing

-To test multi-instance environment the application packed into a docker container, and three containers launch before testing starts:
+To test multi-instance environment the application packed into a docker container, and three containers launched before testing starts:
 * PostgreSQL container
 * 2 application containers